 Q21: There is a dog in a vehicle that appears hot and distressed, what should I do?

-It is not advisable to force entry to the vehicle yourself in the first instance.
-Your first step should be to call the police on 101 or 999 in an emergency.
+It is not advisable to force entry to the vehicle yourself straight away.
+Depending on the level of distress, your first step should be to call the police on 101, or 999 in an emergency.

-If the police don't have time to get there, then you have to decide if you should take action.
+If the police don't have time to get there, then you have to decide if you should take action by forcing entry.
 Make sure you tell the police what you intend to do, why and, where possible, take images/footage of the dog and the names and numbers of witnesses to the incident.
 The law states that you have a lawful excuse to commit damage if:

-'at the time of the act or acts alleged to constitute the offence you believed that the person or persons whom you believe to be entitled to consent to the destruction of or damage to the property in question . . . .would so consent to it if s/he . . . had known of the destruction or damage and its circumstances' (section 5(2)(a) Criminal Damage Act 1971).
+'at the time you believed that the person whom you believe to be entitled to consent to the destruction of or damage to the property in question . . . .would consent to it if s/he . . . had known of the destruction or damage and its circumstances' (section 5(2)(a) Criminal Damage Act 1971).

 (this legal reference is slightly modified for clarity)